-3.02 PREPARATION OF PLANTING SOIL

-A. The landscape contractor is responsible for the preparation of soils within all planting areas inclusive of providing all imported soil materials, soil amendments, soil conditioners and fertilizers as required.
-B. Before mixing, clean topsoil of roots, plants, sods, stones, clay lumps, and other extraneous materials harmful or toxic to plant growth.
+- 3.02 PREPARATION OF PLANTING SOIL A. The landscape contractor is responsible for the preparation of soils within all planting areas inclusive of providing all imported soil - B. Before mixing, clean topsoil of roots, plants, sods, stones, clay lumps, and other extraneous materials harmful or toxic to plant growth.
 C. Mix specified soil amendments and fertilizers with topsoil at rates specified.
-Delay mixing of fertilizer if planting will not follow placing of planting soil within a few days.

-D. For planting beds, mix planting soil either prior to planting or apply on surface of topsoil and mix thoroughly before planting.
+Delay mixing of fertilizer if planting will not follow placing of planting soil within a few days - D. For planting beds, mix planting soil either prior to planting or apply on surface of topsoil and mix thoroughly before planting.
 Mix lime with dry soil prior to mixing of fertilizer.